sallu-786/Go2_Isaac_ros2/ros-mcp-server/README_MCP.md

 pip install -r requirements_web_mcp.txt python web_portal.py
 ```
+![Web_Portal](<img/portal.png>)

+### 6.1 Changing Portal Settings
+- You can choose which services to run in portal by setting parameters to True/False in config.py
 - To run the LLM description dont forget to add your own key in [config.py](<config.py>) or use [Ollama](https://ollama.com/download) for local hosting.
-- If you want to use camera and controller for a different robot make sure you change the name of topics in [config.py](<config.py>)
 - By default an image is sent to LLM every 5 seconds for description update.
 You can change it in [data_stream.py](<web_utils/data_stream.py>)

-![Web_Portal](<img/portal.png>)
+- If you want to use camera and controller for a different robot make sure you change the name of topics in [config.py](<config.py>)
+- To share Web-portal with many users across network, Checkout [Gradio-Mcp-Server](https://www.gradio.app/guides/building-mcp-server-with-gradio)